dennyzhang/challenges-kubernetes/Scenario-202/README.md

    Similar things for Azure, GCE.

 2. For on-premise env, we can create service with ClusterIP.
-   Then we will need to create Ingress with reverse proxy enabled in the ClusterIP
+   Then we will need to create Ingress resource for routing rules

 3. For on-premise env, we can create service with NodePort.
    Then we will need a reverse proxy to balance the requests.